neil-and-void/backlog-app/README.md

 # website
-Personal website for displaying my portfolio as well as deploying web apps on
+personal website that hosts my backlog web app made with Django and React